 Moreover, "the debate of the definitions" (as I'll call it) continues even among media who specialize in issues of faith.
 Before introducing Liz Cook (the final one to speak), Sally Quinn (journalist for the Washington Post and founder of "On Faith") speaks of how important it was for her to get someone like Liz because she wanted to make sure that there was at least one Christian on the panel.
 Rachel Esplin pipes in saying "I'm a Christian".
 At that point, Ms. Quinn doesn't seem sure how to respond, and fumbles into mentioning how much time is left for the (apparently one and only) Christian on the panel.

 I know that many Christians are adamant that Mormons are not "Christian", but what they should really say is that Mormons are heretical Christians.
 We don't fit the traditional, orthodox mold.
-And I can agree with not being a part of Traditional Christianity, since I believe in an apostasy and a restoration of original Christianity.
+And I can agree with not being a part of Traditional Christianity, since Mormonism teaches some aspect of apostasy or "falling away" from and then a restoration of some form of Christianity.
 But to say that Mormons are not Christian in any sense doesn't recognize our deeply held Christology.